prisma/prisma/TESTING.md

 ## Functional tests for the client

 Functional tests in the client package are testing that all aspects of client and query engine work correctly.
-They strive to be as close as possible to the way client will be used in real project: they generate an actual client, talk to real databases, perform the type checks and generally test the client through its public API.
+They strive to be as close as possible to the way client will be used in real project: they generate an actual client, talk to a real database, perform the type checks and generally test the client through its public API.

 ### Creating new functional test